Civil Rights Lawyers in

-overview of CIVIL RIGHTS PROTECTION
+Overview of CIVIL RIGHTS protections

 Everyone in the United States has rights that are guaranteed and protected by the Constitution of the United States and Pennsylvania’s Constitution.
-These rights include, but are not limited to, freedom of speech, freedom of association, freedom of religion, the right to be free of warrantless searches and seizures, equal protection under the law, the right not to be arrested absent probable cause, and due process.
+These rights include, but are not limited to, freedom of speech, freedom of association, freedom of religion, the right to be free of warrantless searches and seizures, equal protection under the law, the right not to be arrested absent probable cause, and due process of law.

 When the government, one of its employees, or a person or business closely related to the government violates a person’s rights, Congress has provided a remedy under 42 U.S.C. § 1983.
 This remedy allows for the recovery of monetary damages, attorney’s fees, and costs if your claim is successful.